mvt-project/mvt/docs/development/plugin_configuration.md

-Everything else a plugin keeps on disk, such as a cache, a downloaded artifact or synchronization state, belongs in the folder returned by the `data_folder()` class method of the plugin's settings class, or by `mvt.common.plugin_config.plugin_data_folder()` called with the plugin name if the plugin has no settings class:
+Everything else a plugin keeps on disk, such as a cache, a downloaded artifact or synchronization state, belongs in the folder returned by the `data_folder()` class method of the plugin's settings class, or by `plugin_data_folder()` from `mvt.plugin`, called with the plugin name if the plugin has no settings class:

 ```
 ~/.local/share/mvt/plugin-data/<plugin name>/                # Linux